Llorx/watcher-require/README.md

 // If you are using TypeScript, you can use import import { WatcherRequire } from "watcher-require";

-// Instantiate an object with a callback that will be called at loading time and each time a module has changed var watcherRequire = new WatcherRequire(function() {
+// Instantiate an object with a callback that will be called with all the new changes var watcherRequire = new WatcherRequire(function(changes) {
     console.log("Something has changed! decache and reload!");
+    console.log(changes.add, changes.changed, changes.unlink);
 }, {
-    delay: 300, // The callbacks will not be made instantly, just in case multiple files have changed.
+    delay: 300, // The callback will not be called instantly.
 You will receive one callback per each bunch of files changed
-    persistent: true // Keep the process open watching files });
+    persistent: true // Keep the process open, watching files });

 // Require a module to start watching